OutSystems/docs-product/src/develop/data/hipaa/encrypt-data-hipaa.md

 1. Publish the module.

 ### Encrypt data and save key mapping

+Now enable the encryption of each nonsearchable attribute before saving the data to an entity, and then save the KeyId mapping.

 For each attribute you want to encrypt, do the following: